News: News values

 News values are the professional norms of journalism.
 Commonly, news content should contain all the "Five Ws" (who, what, when, where, why, and also how) of an event.
 Newspapers normally place hard news stories on the first pages, so the most important information is at the beginning, enabling busy readers to read as little or as much as they desire.
 Local stations and networks with a set format must take news stories and break them down into the most important aspects due to time constraints.

 Journalists are often expected to aim for objectivity; reporters claim to try to cover all sides of an issue without bias, as compared to commentators or analysts, who provide opinion or personal points of view.
 The resulting articles lay out facts in a sterile, noncommittal manner, standing back to "let the reader decide" the truth of the matter.
 Several governments impose certain constraints against bias.
 In the United Kingdom, the government agency of Ofcom (Office of Communications) enforces a legal requirement of "impartiality" on news broadcasters.
-Both newspapers and broadcast news programs in the United States are generally expected to remain neutral and avoid bias except for clearly indicated editorial articles or segments.
-Many single-party governments have operated state-run news organizations, which may present the government's views.
+Some governments, such as Russia, operate state-run news organizations.

 Although newswriters have always laid claim to truth and objectivity, the modern values of professional journalism were established beginning in the late 1800s and especially after World War I, when groups like the American Society of Newspaper Editors codified rules for unbiased news reporting.
 These norms held the most sway in American and British journalism, and were scorned by some other countries.
 These ideas have become part of the practice of journalism across the world.
 Soviet commentators said stories in the Western press were trivial distractions from reality, and emphasized a socialist realism model focusing on developments in everyday life.